| | Kuwait contains 96.5 billion barrels of proven

 Religion Most Kuwaitis are Sunni Muslims.
 About 25% of

 citizens are Shia Muslims.
-Freedom of religion is guaranteed by law and foreigners practice Islam and Christianity as well as
+Freedom of religion is guaranteed by

 other religions.
 There are several Christian churches in Kuwait.